Iran authorities arrest actress of Oscar-winning movie

 According to the report published on the state media’s official Telegram channel, Alidoosti was arrested because she did not provide ’’any documents in line with her claims.″

-It said several other Iranian celebrities had also ″been summoned by the judiciary body over publishing provocative content.″ It did not say how many or provide further details.
+It said that several other Iranian celebrities had also ″been summoned by the judiciary body over publishing provocative content,″ and that some had been arrested.
+It provided no further details.

 In her post, the 38-year-old actress said: ”His name was Mohsen Shekari.
 Every international organization who is watching this bloodshed and not taking action, is a disgrace to humanity.”